 The survey shows that the majority of slackliners (53%) exercise the sport 1-3 times a week.
 About 20% do so 1-3 times a month and 19% slackline only 4-7 times a week.
 Most people who rate their skills “Beginner” are likely to exercise only 1-3 times a month or less, while “Experts” and “Professionals” are likely to exercise 4-7 times a week.

 How do you rate your slackline skills in general?

 Almost three quarters (71%) of all slackliners rate their skills as either „Intermediate“ (36%) or „Advanced“ (37%).
 Few people consider themselves as „Experts“ (14%) and even fewer as „Professionals“ (4%).
 The chart above looks similar to the one that shows, how long slackliners have been executing the sport (see “Experience”).
 Obviously, when gaining more experience people also improve their skills.

 The chart below shows, how often people exercise the various disciplines of slacklining.
-The left part of the visualization shows the amount of people who rarely or never exercise the corresponding discipline.
-The right part shows the amount of people who sometimes, often or always execute the discipline.
+The left part of the visualization shows the number of people who rarely or never exercise the corresponding discipline.
+The right part shows the number of people who sometimes, often or always execute the discipline.
 The answers “Rarely” and “Sometimes” were considered somewhat neutral and thus are grey.
-The answers “Never”, “Sometimes” and “Always” show a clear tendency towards either end and therefor are marked red and green.
+The answers “Never”, “Sometimes” and “Always” show a clear tendency towards either end and are marked red and green.

 When you are slacklining how often are you …